-The White Stork of Alsace: Emblem of Alsace, near-Extinction to Success Story; Fact File & Association with Babies
+White Stork of Alsace: Emblem of Alsace, Near-Extinction to Success; Fact File; Storks and Babies

 White Stork, Emblem of Alsace

 A Room with a View

 We looked out of our Munster hotel bedroom window in wonder.
 Atop a tree was a large concoction of twigs at least a metre wide and standing in the middle, on one leg, was a huge, red-billed, mainly white bird.
 The wing-tips, folded down, were black and his leg (I presumed the other also) matched the bill.

 He stood, an elegant statue, motionless for at least ten minutes, the feathers below his long neck an impressive cream ruff.
 He and his mate had not long returned to Alsace from a nine month sojourn in North Africa .
 He had come back in early Spring, to rebuild the family nest, then she had followed later, to lay eggs.
 Together they would soon be caring for their offspring, usually four, who would migrate in early Autumn and the parents would follow some time later.
 An amazing instinct enables them to then find their offspring and they care for their young for a long time.

 A second tree in the hotel garden supported two more nests.
 The oddest thing of all was the structure which contained the fourth nest.
 It was a man-made support, a concrete telegraph pole to all intent, with a circular, wire, low-rimmed basket at its summit.
 Into this bowl a couple of storks had woven twigs and the like to create their own home on this fabricated ‘tree’ and the female sat therein.

 Why would man build such a thing for these birds?
 The answer lies in their history.